giovannarosone/BCR_LCP_GSA/README.md

 make
 ```

-If the input is a gz file containing a fastQ file and if you also want to build the permutation of the QS values then you should compile like this
+If the input is a fastQ file (or a gz file containing a fastQ file) and you also want to build the permutation of the QS values then you should compile like this
 ```sh
 make FASTQ=1
 ```